 Step 1: Assess

-Led by Vanessa Valerio, RN, GCM, MSg, this holistic in-home evaluation covers physical health, cognitive function, psychosocial well-being, home safety, family dynamics, and legal readiness.
+Led by Vanessa Valerio, RN, Gerontologist, GCM, PAC Coach, this holistic in-home evaluation covers physical health, cognitive function, psychosocial well-being, home safety, family dynamics, and legal readiness.
 Using our evidence-based P.I.C.O.T. framework, we build a complete clinical picture so families can make informed decisions with confidence.

 What Makes This Assessment Comprehensive